 We believe we are deeply integrated with our Customers in three ways: our technology underpins their core business or supports a core business process, our people become their trusted partner, and our solutions drive their key processes.
 In addition, our usage-based business model provides a win/win for both our Customers and us: as their businesses thrive, our net revenue grows.
-The strength and durability of our Customer relationships are evidenced by our year-over-year net revenue growth of over % and dollar-based net revenue retention1 of over % for the year ended December 31, 2020.
+The strength and durability of our Customer relationships are evidenced by our year-over-year net revenue growth of 103% for the year ended December 31, 2020 and our dollar-based net revenue retention of over 200% for each of the years ended December 31, 2019 and 2020.

-In 2020, the Marqeta Platform processed approximately \$60 billion of card purchase volume, up 172% from the approximately \$22 billion in 2019.
-The full year 2020 volume is less than 1% of the annual \$6.7 trillion of purchase volume conducted through U.S. issuers in 2019, as estimated by The Nilson Report, and a fraction of the \$30 trillion of value exchanged annually across global Card Networks, as estimated by The Nilson Report.
+In 2020, the Marqeta Platform processed \$60.1 billion of total processing volume, or TPV, up 177% from \$21.7 billion in 2019.
+The full year 2020 TPV is less than 1% of the annual \$6.7 trillion of transaction volume conducted through U.S. issuers in 2020, as estimated by The Nilson Report, and a fraction of the \$30 trillion of value exchanged annually across global Card Networks in 2019, as estimated by The Nilson Report.
 Our products meet the card issuing and transaction processing needs of commerce disruptors and large financial institutions alike.
 Marqeta has already emerged as a card issuing platform category leader in many disruptive verticals, including on-demand delivery, alternative lending, expense management, disbursement, digital remittances, and digital banks, and our Platform is sought out by large financial institutions to improve their existing offerings and stay competitive with technology-focused new market entrants.